MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 system.
 To get the System.Globalization.CultureInfo object for the system, use the Get-Culture cmdlet.

-### $PSDEBUGCONTEXT
+### $PSDebugContext

 While debugging, this variable contains information about the debugging environment.
 Otherwise, it contains a NULL value.
 As a result, you can use it to indicate whether the debugger has control.
-When populated, it contains a PsDebugContext object that has Breakpoints and InvocationInfo properties.
+When populated, it contains a PSDebugContext object that has Breakpoints and InvocationInfo properties.
 The InvocationInfo property has several useful properties, including the Location property.
 The Location property indicates the path of the script that is being debugged.